Table of Contents

 Many Other Ways To Help Stop Animal Suffering

 On this site there are many varied ways you can help animals and help stop cruelty.
-In fact, there are so many different ways that there is something for every personality type, no matter what their circumstances.
+In fact, there are so many ways that there is something for every personality type, no matter what their circumstances.

 If you would like to learn more about why we so urgently need to help stop animal suffering, please see this website.
-It will allow you to broaden your knowledge of many different types of world wide animal abuse, giving you the ability to help animals by spreading awareness and answering questions people may have.
+It will allow you to broaden your knowledge of many types of worldwide animal abuse, giving you the ability to help animals by spreading awareness and answering questions people may have.
 Please be aware that you may find the information distressing, especially if you are a more sensitive person.

 One great way to help animals is to share the information you have seen on this website.
 Doing so means more people could help stop animal cruelty, and that would make you responsible for more animals being saved from suffering.
 Together we can help people help animals <3